google-research/perch/README.md

 # Install dependencies for librosa
 sudo apt-get install libsndfile1 ffmpeg

-# Install all dependencies specified in the poetry configs
+# Install all dependencies specified in the poetry configs.
+# Note that for Windows machines, you can remove the `--with nonwindows`
+# option to drop some optional dependencies which do not build for Windows.
-poetry install  --with jaxtrain
+poetry install  --with jaxtrain --with nonwindows
 ```

 Running `poetry install` installs all Perch dependencies into a new virtual environment, in which you can run the Perch code base.
 To run the tests, use: